-Adeline Ooi, Art Basel’s Asia director, firmly squelched the idea, telling us: “Our team in Asia is advising the organisers of Art Week Tokyo on their inaugural 2021 edition by lending industry expertise and providing access to our regional and international network,” she says, continuing: “Hong Kong remains the home of our Art Basel show in Asia and we have no plans to launch Art Basel in Tokyo”.
+Interestingly, the event is also supported by Art Basel and, Adeline Ooi, Art Basel’s Asia director, says her team is "advising the organisers" and "providing access to our regional and international network."
+But, she stresses, “Hong Kong remains the home of our Art Basel show in Asia and we have no plans to launch Art Basel in Tokyo”.

 With Japan’s borders closed except to citizens and residents, “there is a concern that the art scene, and especially the domestic market, could take an inward turn”, says the event’s founding director Atsuko Ninagawa, the owner and director of Take Ninagawa gallery and a co-founder of the South South digital platform.
 “That is why one of the missions of Art Week Tokyo is [long-term] to open up the convivial aspect of the Japanese art ecosystem to international visitors.”